tethig/turbo-spoon/Text Editors.md

 Ubuntu/Linux | gedit [built-in]
 Windows |[Notepad++](https://notepad-plus-plus.org)

 But I am a fan of Atom (see the [Atom website](https://atom.io)) made by the GitHub folks (if you're reading this you probably know a little about GitHub already).
 This is cross-platform, very easy to adjust to your preferences and a pleasure to use.
 There is a little bit of a learning curve to start with, but if you remember the main shortcut (Cmd-, on a mac) then you can always access the setting pane.
-Below is how I pimp my Atom (not formal advice).
+Below is how I "pimp my Atom" (not formal advice).

 ## Atom Settings
 ### Settings